 A trial, also commonly referred to as a hearing, is a contested proceeding that determines an outcome for the parties.
 In respect of Family Law matters, this will usually involve parties that have separated and require judicial determination for parenting and/or property matters.
 A final hearing leads to orders made on a final basis, where parties are not required to attend Court on any further occasions.
 An interim hearing is held when it is necessary to determine urgent or temporary matters.
 It results in interim orders, which remain in force until the final hearing.

-When filing a family law Application in the Federal Circuit Court or the Family Court, a party must advise the Registry whether they are intending to seek Interim Orders as well as final orders.
+When filing a family law Application in the Federal Circuit and Family Court of Australia (FCFCA), a party must advise the Registry whether they are intending to seek Interim Orders as well as final orders.
 Any orders sought are set out on the Application.

 When is an Interim Hearing required?

 Interim Hearings most commonly occur in urgent circumstances.

 In parenting matters, an Interim Hearing may be required if one party believes that the current arrangements place the subject children at an unacceptable risk of harm.
 An Interim Hearing may also be used where parties are unable to reach an agreement for parenting arrangements in the short term.
 In most cases, an Interim Hearing is not required when parties are able to reach an agreement.
 Such an agreement is formalised with Interim Consent Orders.

 An Interim Hearing may also be used to obtain Orders to monitor behaviour and progress the matter, such as:

 - Drug testing;